 Note: The Commission has published a guideline regarding the manner and form in which retailers are required to give notice and report to the Commission under this clause.

 A retailer must ensure that a retail marketer who is an associate of the retailer complies with this clause.

-Tailored assistance to customers on an exempt market retail contract
+[Deleted]